 When we moved to our farm 5 years ago, I somehow got it in my head that I wanted to become a beekeeper.
 Over the years, I had been reading news articles about the plight of the honeybee and how their numbers are diminishing due to a variety of factors, most famously CCD or Colony Collapse Disorder.
 I desperately wanted to help the honeybees and figured the best solution was to get my own bees.

-So I talked with the man we purchased our raw honey from.
+So I talked with the man we purchased our raw honey (use the code Katie15 for 15% off at that site!) from.
 He kindly agreed to sell me a few colonies (sometimes people use the term “hive,” as only one colony lives in each hive) and give me some instruction on how to handle them.

 By instruction, I mean I drove my car up to the nearest hive and observed from the safety of the vehicle while he suited up and opened the hive, pulling out “frames” and showing me through the car window what the inner workings of the hive should look like.
 I could feel both fear and fascination rising up inside me.
 I couldn’t imagine myself having the courage to do what he was doing… yet, I so badly wanted try it, to immerse myself in the mysterious and magical world of bees.